-- Ensures with the R&C worker that the foster child does not meet special circumstances for religious or cultural exemption.
-For example, in Native American and certain Apostolic Christian faiths, cutting the hair may be a violation of their religious rights and cultural traditions; - Are to provide well-balanced daily meals and are encouraged to eat together as a family. - Are to have snacks available for children, and are to provide for any special dietary needs of children placed in their home; - Maintains a record of clothing expenditures; - Are to provide each child with their own clean, well-fitting, attractive and seasonal clothing appropriate to age, sex and individual needs, and comparable to the clothing of their own children and community standards.
-The children should be included in the choosing of their own clothing when possible; - Are to allow children to bring and acquire personal belongings; - Send all personal age-appropriate clothing and belongings with the children when they leave the foster and adoptive home; - Are to establish and enforce age-appropriate curfews for adolescents; - Ensure that children under age fourteen (14) thirteen (13) are not to be left without responsible supervision; - Are to: - Ensure that a child in the custody of the Cabinet provides the child's designated per diem allowance for the child's discretionary spending at the rate set by the Cabinet in the foster home contract; and - Encourage children to establish savings accounts; - Are NOT to: - Demand that allowance money be spent on family activities initiated by the foster and adoptive home parents; or - Accept any part of a child's earned or unearned income without prior, written agreement of Cabinet and the child; - Provide opportunities for development consistent with the child or child's families religious, ethnic, and cultural heritage, the foster and adoptive home parent is to: - o Recognize, encourage and support the religious beliefs, ethnic heritage and language of a child and the child's family; - o Arrange transportation (whenever possible) to religious services or ethnic events for a child whose beliefs and practices are different from their own; - Are not to coerce or force children to participate in religious activities or ethnic events against their will or beliefs; - Enroll each child of school age in school within three days of the placement of the child (exceptions may be made by the FSOS); - Cooperate with Cabinet in the selection and arrangements for educational
+- (b) Phone calls; - (c) Mail; and - (d) Inclusion of the parent in other various activities in which the child is involved; - Provide positive processing of all contact (phone, visitation, etc.) with family members, including fathers; - Support an assessment of the service needs of a child placed by the Cabinet; - Encourage family connections through their assistance in developing the child's Lifebook; - May make decisions regarding haircuts and hairstyles for foster children if the foster and adoptive home parents have cared for a child for more than thirty (30) days or the child's parents/caretaker have had their rights terminated (TPR) by the court unless the Cabinet determines that the child's religion, race, ethnicity or national origin prevents it; - Ensures with the R&C worker that the foster child does not meet special circumstances for religious or cultural exemption.
+For example, in Native American and certain Apostolic Christian faiths, cutting the hair may be a violation of their religious rights and cultural traditions; - Are to provide well-balanced daily meals and are encouraged to eat together as a family. - Maintains a record of clothing expenditures; - Are to provide each child with their own clean, well-fitting, attractive and seasonal clothing appropriate to age, sex and individual needs, and comparable to the clothing of their own children and community standards.
+The children should be included in the choosing of their own clothing when possible; - Are to allow children to bring and acquire personal belongings; - Send all personal age-appropriate clothing and belongings with the children when they leave the foster and adoptive home; - Are to establish and enforce age-appropriate curfews for adolescents. - Ensure that children under age thirteen (13) are not to be left without responsible supervision.
+The Cabinet may require adult supervision of the developmentally disabled child age thirteen (13) and over at all times as a part of the child's case plan.

+Are to:

+- Ensure that a child in the custody of the Cabinet provides the child's designated per diem allowance for the child's discretionary spending at the rate set by the Cabinet in the foster home contract; and - Encourage children to establish savings accounts;

+Are NOT to:

+- Demand that allowance money be spent on family activities initiated by the foster and adoptive home parents; or - o Accept any part of a child's earned or unearned income without prior, written agreement of Cabinet and the child;